Welcome to IAV’s Digital Memory Book.

-Our work could not happen without community.
-We are so grateful for all the experiences, art, creativity, community, inclusion, and impact we have made together.
+Our work could not have happened without community.
+We are so grateful for all the experiences, art, creativity, community, inclusion, and impact we made together.

 I had minor involvement in the early days of Very Special Arts” (VSA) in Washington, DC when it was was started by Jean Kennedy Smith.
 I was working for Special Olympics in DC through the 1980’s and it was inevitable that my relationship with Eunice Kennedy Shriver would put me in VSA’s orbit.
 When I moved back to my native Vermont in 2004, I sought out VSA VT and became a board member.
 A great organization!